Asymptotically Optimal Algorithms for Budgeted Multiple Play Bandits: Regret Lower Bound

 \begin{lemma}[Lower bound on suboptimal arm draws] If an algorithm is uniformly efficient, then, for any arm $a\in(\cM\cup\underline{\cN})\backslash\{K+1\}$ and any $\delta\in(0,1)$ and $\epsilon>0$,

 \end{lemma} We defer the proof of this result to Appendix~\ref{app:lbproof}.
+We note that, while \eqref{eq:explb} could also easily be obtained using the recent change-of-distribution tools introduced by \cite{Garivieretal2016}, we need to go back to Lai and Robbins' technique to prove the high-probability result \eqref{eq:problb}, which will be crucial in the sequel.
+Indeed, we will use it to prove optimal regret of our algorithms: in essence we need to ensure that we have enough information about arms in $\cM\cup\cN$ to ensure that we pull the optimal arms in $\cL$ sufficiently often.

-We now present a corollary to this result which provides a regret lower bound, as well as sufficient conditions for an algorithm to asymptotically match it.
+We now present a corollary to Lemma~\ref{lem:lb} which provides a regret lower bound, as well as sufficient conditions for an algorithm to asymptotically match it.
 As already noted by \cite{Komiyamaetal2015} in the Bernoulli case for the bandit with multiple-play problems, an algorithm achieving the asymptotic lower bound \eqref{eq:explb} on the expected number of draws of arms in $\underline{\cN}$ does not necessarily achieve optimal regret, unlike in classic bandit problems.
 Thus, we emphasize that the upcoming condition \eqref{eq:subopt} alone is not sufficient to prove asymptotic optimality.
 The conditions of this proof can be easily obtained from the regret decomposition \eqref{eq:regretDecomp2}, and so the proof is omitted.

 \begin{theorem}[Regret lower bound] If an algorithm \texttt{Alg} is uniformly efficient, then

 Moreover, any algorithm \texttt{Alg} satisfying

 and, if $\rho^\star(\bm\mu) > \rho$,